Adani Enterprises: Adani Mining

-Adani New Industries was incorporated in January 2022 as a wholly-owned new energy subsidiary of Adani Enterprises.
-It undertakes green hydrogen projects such as low-carbon power generation, as well as the manufacture of hydrogen fuel cells, wind turbines, solar modules and batteries.
-The company announced that it would produce green hydrogen derivatives such as ammonia, methanol and urea.
-In June 2022, TotalEnergies acquired a 25% stake in Adani New Industries.

 Adani Road Transport

 Adani Road Transport undertakes construction, operations and maintenance of roads, highways, expressways and tollways.
 The company has NHAI projects in the states of Andhra Pradesh, Chhattisgarh, Gujarat, Kerala, Madhya Pradesh, Maharashtra, Odisha, Telangana, and West Bengal.
+Adani road Transport bids the highest for the 124-km stretch of National Highway 38 with Rupees 1692 crores.

 In December 2021, it won the contract to build a 464 km stretch of the 594 km-long Ganga Expressway in Uttar Pradesh.

 Adani Shipping

 Incorporated in 2006, Adani Shipping is a Singapore-based step-down subsidiary which operates a fleet of bulk carriers.
 In 2011, it began transporting coal from the group's mines in Indonesia and Australia.

+Adani Rail and Metro Transport

+Established in October 2019 as a full-owned subsidiary of AEL, Adani Metro Transport Limited undertakes metro rail projects.
+Adani group also have their private railway Network.

 Adani Solar

 Adani Solar is the solar PV manufacturing and EPC subsidiary of Adani Enterprises.
 As of November 2020, it is the largest integrated solar cell and module manufacturer in India.